A Beginner's Guide to Hot Water Plumbing: How it Works

 Conclusion

-How long does the lifespan of a hot water heater?
+How long can a hot water heater last?

 What can I do to determine when my hot water heater is in need replacing?